LSU-UE4/UE5-Level-Design/moving-platform/README.md

 Copy the jump ramps title by select both actors then **Alt** dragging a copy to the right.
 Call this new title `MovingPlatformText1` & `MovingPlatformText2`.
 Add a folder called `Moving Platform`.
 Change the text to `Moving Platform` in both titles as well.
 Give yourself room to place a single moving platform under the title.

+Now we can select both text actors and right click and select **Group**.
+This means that all actors will move at the same time and you only need to select a single actor in the group.
+It moves the origin widget to the average of all the group' scombined origins.

 ![Add moving platform title to level](images/AddMovingPlatformTextGroup.jpg)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>